-Groundwater and select soil samples will be analyzed for total petroleum hydrocarbons as gasoline (TPHg), benzene, toluene, ethylbenzene, xylenes (BTEX), and methyl-tertiary butyl ether (MTBE) by EPA Method 8015Cm/8021B.
+Soil samples will be analyzed for total petroleum hydrocarbons as gasoline (TPHg), benzene, toluene, ethylbenzene, xylenes (BTEX), and methyl-tertiary butyl ether (MTBE) by EPA Method 8015Cm/8021B.

-Task 3 - Soil Gas/Subslab Sampling
+Task 3 - Subslab Sampling

-Pangea proposes to install one (1) shallow soil gas sample probe and three (3) subslab probes to facilitate collection of soil gas/subslab gas samples.
-Pangea proposes both soil gas and subslab gas sampling to more thoroughly evaluate subsurface vapor conditions.
-Hydrocarbon vapors could migrate through underground conduits to below the onsite slab, without significantly impacting deeper soil near the soil gas sampling location.
+Pangea proposes to install three (3) subslab probes to facilitate collection of subslab gas samples.
+Pangea proposes subslab gas sampling to more thoroughly evaluate subsurface vapor conditions because hydrocarbon vapors could migrate through underground conduits to below the concrete slab, without significantly impacting deeper soil.
 Semi-permanent probes will be used to allow subsequent collection if merited.
-Pangea anticipates collecting initial soil gas samples during the dry season.
-If requested by ACEH, additional soil gas samples will be collected during the wet season.
+Pangea anticipates collecting initial subslab gas samples during the dry season.
+If requested by ACEH, additional subslab gas samples can be collected during the wet season.

-The proposed sampling locations were selected to minimize disruption to existing businesses.
+The proposed sampling locations were selected to minimize disruption to existing businesses, while meeting the investigation objectives.
 As shown on Figure 2, all three subslab probe locations (SS-1 through SS-3) are within the onsite and adjacent retail buildings.
-Soil gas probe (SG-1) is located on Webster Street near the source area.
-Soil gas/subslab gas samples will be collected within Summa canisters and submitted to a state-certified laboratory for analysis.
-Soil gas/subslab gas samples will be analyzed for total petroleum hydrocarbons as gasoline (TPHg), benzene, toluene, ethylbenzene, xylene(s) (BTEX), methyl-tertiary butyl ether (MTBE), and naphthalene by modified Total Organics Method 15 (TO-15); and for percent oxygen and helium (leak check compound) by Method ASTM D-1946.
+Subslab gas samples will be collected within sorbent tubes and/or Summa canisters and submitted to a state-certified laboratory for analysis.
+All subslab gas samples will be analyzed for total petroleum hydrocarbons as gasoline (TPHg), benzene, toluene, ethylbenzene, xylene(s) (BTEX), methyl-tertiary butyl ether (MTBE) and naphthalene by Total Organics Method 15 (TO-15), and subslab gas from probe SS-1 will be analyzed for naphthalene by modified Total Organics Method 17 (TO-17).
+Consistent with the April 2012 Cal/EPA Advisory - Active Soil Gas Investigations, Pangea plans to confirm analysis by TO-15 for naphthalene with TO-17 from probe SS-1.
+Additionally, for naphthalene analysis by TO-15, the analytical laboratory will utilize procedures for recovery, carryover, canister cleanliness, age, and matrix spikes and matrix spike duplicates as outlined in the April 2012 Cal/EPA Advisory Appendix E. Subslab gas samples will also be analyzed for percent oxygen and helium (leak check compound) by Method ASTM D-1946.
 The oxygen analyses will help evaluate the potential for future degradation and attenuation of detected hydrocarbons, and will help assess soil column characteristics (>= 4% oxygen in soil gas is referenced in the SWRCB's Underground Storage Tank Low-Threat Site Closure Policy).